 Why your name matters for taxes

-The first thing to do when you legally change your name is to notify the Social Security Administration and the IRS are completely separate from one another, but the IRS uses your Social Security number (SSN) to make sure that the info on your tax return is correct.
+Even though the Social Security Administration and the IRS are completely separate from one another, the IRS uses your Social Security number (SSN) to make sure that the info on your tax return is correct.
 If the name and number on record don’t match, it could cause your refund to be delayed.
 For this reason, it’s very important that the name on your tax return matches the name associated with your SSN